joecarl/rcontext/README.md

 const state = ctx.getState();

-// Managing state directly might be a bit tedious; better use this helper class const stateHelper = new RContextStateHelper(state);
+// Managing state directly might be a bit tedious; better use this helper class const stateReader = ctx.createStateReader(state); // Creates a new instance of RContextStateReader

 // Get children of ent1 whose entitySet is 'mySet2'
-const children = stateHelper.getChildren(ent1, 'mySet2');
+const children = stateReader.getChildren(ent1, 'mySet2');

-// Get the parent of ent2 whose entitySet is 'mySet1' const parent = stateHelper.getParent(ent2, 'mySet1');
+// Get the parent of ent2 whose entitySet is 'mySet1' const parent = stateReader.getParent(ent2, 'mySet1');
 ```

-Please note that the methods in `RContextStateHelper` never return pure entities.
+Please note that the methods in `RContextStateReader` never return pure entities.
 Instead, they return immutable state objects, which include a reference to the corresponding pure entity for convenience.

 ### Use it in your reactive app